Microbiome classification pipeline

 Complete option list

-usage: CCMetagen.py [-h] [-m MODE] -i RES_FP [-o OUTPUT_FP] [-r REFERENCE_DATABASE] [-du DEPTH_UNIT] [-map MAPSTAT] [-d DEPTH] [-c COVERAGE] [-q QUERY_IDENTITY] [-p PVALUE] [-st SPECIES_THRESHOLD] [-gt GENUS_THRESHOLD] [-ft FAMILY_THRESHOLD] [-ot ORDER_THRESHOLD] [-ct CLASS_THRESHOLD] [-pt PHYLUM_THRESHOLD] [-off TURN_OFF_SIM_THRESHOLDS] [--version] optional arguments: -h, --help show this help message and exit -m MODE, --mode MODE what do you want CCMetagen to do?
+usage: CCMetagen.py [-h] [-m MODE] -i RES_FP [-o OUTPUT_FP] [-r REFERENCE_DATABASE] [-ef EXTENDED_OUTPUT_FILE] [-du DEPTH_UNIT] [-map MAPSTAT] [-d DEPTH] [-c COVERAGE] [-q QUERY_IDENTITY] [-p PVALUE] [-st SPECIES_THRESHOLD] [-gt GENUS_THRESHOLD] [-ft FAMILY_THRESHOLD] [-ot ORDER_THRESHOLD] [-ct CLASS_THRESHOLD] [-pt PHYLUM_THRESHOLD] [-off TURN_OFF_SIM_THRESHOLDS] [--version] optional arguments: -h, --help show this help message and exit -m MODE, --mode MODE what do you want CCMetagen to do?
 Valid options are 'visual', 'text' or 'both': text: parses kma, filters based on quality and output a text file with taxonomic information and detailed mapping information visual: parses kma, filters based on quality and output a simplified text file and a krona html file for visualization both: outputs both text and visual file formats.
 Default = both -i RES_FP, --res_fp RES_FP Path to the KMA result (.res file) -o OUTPUT_FP, --output_fp OUTPUT_FP Path to the output file.
 Default = CCMetagen_out -r REFERENCE_DATABASE, --reference_database REFERENCE_DATABASE Which reference database was used.
 Options: UNITE, RefSeq or nt.
-Default = nt -du DEPTH_UNIT, --depth_unit DEPTH_UNIT Desired unit for Depth(abundance) measurements.
+Default = nt -ef EXTENDED_OUTPUT_FILE, --extended_output_file EXTENDED_OUTPUT_FILE Produce an extended output file that includes the percentage of classified reads.
+Options: y or n.
+To use this featire, you need to generate the mapstat file when required unning KMA (use flag -ef), and use it as input in CCMetagen (flag --mapstat).
+Default = n -du DEPTH_UNIT, --depth_unit DEPTH_UNIT Desired unit for Depth(abundance) measurements.
 Default = kma (KMA default depth, which is the number of nucleotides overlapping each template, divided by the lengh of the template).
 Alternatively, you can have abundance calculated in Reads Per Million (RPM, option 'rpm'), or simply count the number of nucleotides overlaping the template (option 'nc').
 If you use the 'nc' or 'rpm' options, remember to change the default --depth parameter accordingly.
 Valid options are nc, rpm and kma -map MAPSTAT, --mapstat MAPSTAT Path to the mapstat file produced with KMA when using the -ef flag (.mapstat).
-Required when calculating abundances in RPM. -d DEPTH, --depth DEPTH minimum sequencing depth.
+Required when calculating abundances in RPM or when producing the extended_output_file -d DEPTH, --depth DEPTH minimum sequencing depth.
 Default = 0.2.
 If you use --depth_unit nc, change this accordingly.
 For example, -d 200 (200 nucleotides) is similar to -d 0.2 when using the default '--depth_unit kma' option. -c COVERAGE, --coverage COVERAGE Minimum coverage.
-Default = 20 -q QUERY_IDENTITY, --query_identity QUERY_IDENTITY Minimum query identity (Phylum level).
+Default = 20 (i.e. 20% of the reference sequence) -q QUERY_IDENTITY, --query_identity QUERY_IDENTITY Minimum query identity (Phylum level).
 Default = 50 -p PVALUE, --pvalue PVALUE Minimum p-value.
 Default = 0.05. -st SPECIES_THRESHOLD, --species_threshold SPECIES_THRESHOLD Species-level similarity threshold.
 Default = 98.41 -gt GENUS_THRESHOLD, --genus_threshold GENUS_THRESHOLD Genus-level similarity threshold.
 Default = 96.31 -ft FAMILY_THRESHOLD, --family_threshold FAMILY_THRESHOLD Family-level similarity threshold.
 Default = 88.51 -ot ORDER_THRESHOLD, --order_threshold ORDER_THRESHOLD Order-level similarity threshold.
 Default = 81.21 -ct CLASS_THRESHOLD, --class_threshold CLASS_THRESHOLD Class-level similarity threshold.
 Default = 80.91 -pt PHYLUM_THRESHOLD, --phylum_threshold PHYLUM_THRESHOLD Phylum-level similarity threshold.
 Default = 0 - not applied -off TURN_OFF_SIM_THRESHOLDS, --turn_off_sim_thresholds TURN_OFF_SIM_THRESHOLDS Turns simularity-based filtering off.
 Options = y or n.
 Default = n --version show program's version number and exit

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.